-This super salve is PERFECT for any area on your body; face, lips, elbows, bums, ears, feet… It contains nourishing ingredients like coconut oil and Shea butter, and although I like lemon, lavender and melaleuca (tea tree) essential oils, you have permission to exercise your creative muscle and add whatever essential oils you please (try adding eucalyptus, tea tree, peppermint, and lemon for “Vapour Rub” replacement).
+Anyway, back to the Super Salve – I like lemon, lavender and tea tree essential oils, but you have permission to exercise your creative muscle and add whatever essential oils you please, depending on the purpose you wish it to serve (try adding eucalyptus, tea tree, peppermint, and lemon for “Vapour Rub” replacement).

 At the end of the day, the simpler you can make your skin care routine, the healthier you will be.
 And while your children may not appreciate the enormous efforts you’re going to for their health, they’ll thank you someday.